Adaptive sampling for linear state estimation: Sampling Brownian motion

 \subsection{Comparisons}

-In figure~\ref{brownianComparisons} we have a comparison of the estimation distortions incurred by the three sampling strategies on the same time interval $[0,T]$.
+In figure~\ref{brownianComparisons} we have a comparison of the estimation distortions incurred by the three sampling strategies.
 The remarkable news is that Delta sampling which is optimal for the infinite horizon version of the estimation problem is easily beaten by the best deterministic sampling policy.
-There is something structural about Delta sampling which makes it ill suited for finite horizon problems with hard budget limits.
+There is something intrinsic to Delta sampling which makes it ill suited for finite horizon problems with hard budget limits.
 This also means that it is not safe to settle for `natural' event-triggered sampling policies such as Delta sampling.
 Also, notice that the relative gain of optimal sampling over periodic sampling consistently grows to about $67\%$.